ni/install-systemlink-enterprise/release-notes/09-2022/FileIngestionDatabaseRecovery.md

 ## Perform the August SLE Upgrade

 Upgrade to the new release bundle of SystemLink Enterprise.
 This will upgrade the FileIngestion chart.
-You can use the following procedure to clean up resources that will no longer be needed after the upgrade.
+Complete the following steps to clean up resources that will no longer be needed after the upgrade.

 ### Removing old PVCs